Spain in Autumn

 We’ll experience the spectacle of migration with some 25 species of shorebird, including the striking Collared Pratincole, and 20 species of raptor, including Spanish Imperial Eagle.

-We’ll also offer two pelagic trips off the coast of Cádiz province.
-The first will target the numerous seabirds migrating through the Bay of Cádiz while the second will be aimed at cetaceans with a good mix of seabirds and stunning views of Morocco across the Strait of Gibraltar as a bonus.
+We’ll also offer a fantastic cetacean-watching trip off the coast of Cádiz province, with a good mix of seabirds and stunning views of Morocco across the Strait of Gibraltar as a bonus.

 This tour is perfect for travelers looking to enjoy the wonderful weather, culture and food of Southern Spain and the impressive spectacle of the European fall migration.
 Typically, we can expect to encounter 170-190 bird species along the way.